Kenny Walker (basketball): Professional career

 Walker was selected with the 5th pick of the 1986 NBA draft by the New York Knicks.
 Walker played for five coaches in five years with the Knicks.
 On February 11, 1989, Walker won the NBA Slam Dunk Contest, competing three days after the death of his father.
 He also secured third place in the 1990 contest.
 However, his success on the court was dwindling, and knee injuries forced him to leave the NBA and join the ACB league in Spain.

 Walker returned to the NBA in 1993 to play two seasons with the Washington Bullets as a role player.
 He played a season (c.1998) for the Isuzu Motors Lynx/Giga Cats in Japan before retiring from professional basketball.

 Post-retirement

-From 2000-2021, Walker was the co-host of "Cat Talk," a syndicated radio call-in show with Wes Strader.
+From 2000 to 2021, Walker was the co-host of "Cat Talk," a syndicated radio call-in show with Wes Strader.

 Walker lives in Lexington, and is active in the community, doing local radio and promoting childhood literacy.

 Walker is a member of the 2018 Georgia Sports Hall of Fame in a class that includes former NFL star Champ Bailey, and Atlanta Falcons owner Arthur Blank.